How to Create a Sunday Night Spa Routine That Sets Up Your Week

 Close the ritual with presence.

-• Brew a cup of caffeine-free herbal tea: chamomile, passionflower, or valerian root.
+- Brew a cup of caffeine free herbal tea.
+Choose ingredients like chamomile, passionflower, or valerian root, which have mild sedative properties.

 Why This Works

-This routine isn’t about indulgence — it’s about regulation.
-By consistently signaling to your body that Sunday night is for restoration, you train your nervous system to transition more easily from weekend to weekday.
-Over time, you’ll notice:
+This routine isn’t about indulgence, it is about regulation.
+By consistently signaling to your body that Sunday night is for restoration, you train your nervous system to transition more easily from the freedom of the weekend to the structure of the weekday.
+You are essentially building a psychological bridge that makes the transition smoother.

-You don’t need hours.
-You don’t need a spa membership.
-You just need 20 minutes, a few intentional touches, and the courage to prioritize yourself — not as a reward for surviving the week, but as the foundation for thriving in it.
+You don’t need hours of free time.
+You don’t need an expensive spa membership.
+You just need 20 minutes, a few intentional touches, and the courage to prioritize yourself.
+This is not a reward for surviving the week, it is the foundation for thriving in it.

 Ready for the real thing?
 Find a Relax venue near you →